 Before you hire a company to remediate your mold problems, FL Statues state you must use an independent mold assessor.

-By law your remediator can not perform both the assessment and the remediation.
+By law in Florida (and several other states) your remediator can not perform both the assessment and the remediation.

 This law was put into effect to protect, you the homeowner or building owner, from unethical business practices.
 As an independent assessor, Ericks Environmental Consulting will evaluate your problem, write a report explaining the protocol a remediation company needs to take and if you request, recommendations on reputable remediators.